d5/tengo/docs/objects.md

 }

 func (i *StringArrayIterator) Key() tengo.Object {
-    return &tengo.Int{Value: int64(i.idx - 1)}
+    return tengo.Int{Value: int64(i.idx - 1)}
 }

 func (i *StringArrayIterator) Value() tengo.Object {
     return &tengo.String{Value: i.strArr.Value[i.idx-1]}
 }
 ```

-### ObjectImpl
+### PtrObjectImpl and ObjectImpl

-ObjectImpl represents a default Object Implementation.
+PtrObjectImpl and ObjectImpl represent a default Object Implementation.
 To defined a new value
-type, one can embed ObjectImpl in their type declarations to avoid implementing
+type, one can embed PtrObjectImpl or ObjectImpl in their type declarations to avoid implementing
 all non-significant methods.
 TypeName() and String() methods still need to be
 implemented.